wuallen57730/docpro-coding-test/README.md

 ## Evaluation & Performance

-I have implemented a rigorous evaluation script (`backend/evaluate.py`) to benchmark the model's performance.
+I have implemented an evaluation script (`backend/evaluate.py`) to benchmark the model's performance.

 ### Running the Evaluation